kekatzmann/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 >> Lists and tuples are similar in that they convey a sequence of information.
-However, tuples have semantic value, with each position representing a different construct, and they cannot easily be changed (immutable).
-Lists on the other hand contian information of the same type, and are more easily changeable (mutable).
+However, tuples have semantic value at each position, and they cannot easily be changed (immutable).
+Lists on the other hand contian information of the same type, and are mutable.
 >> Tuples will work as keys in dictonaries becasue they can be used to direct you to a specific location in a dataset, using their multiple levels of semantic value they (usually) have.

 ---